ADVANTAGES OF NITROCELLULOSE FILM-SLIDES AND FILM-PLATES FOR PROTEIN/GLYCOPROTEIN MICROARRAYS

 Therein lies the main disadvantage of covalent linking, stemming from the fact that the conditions for covalent bonding generally cause changes to biomolecules, which compromise the efficiency of capture.
 This is especially problematic when using proteins or glycoproteins as capture molecules, where function is tied to tertiary and quaternary structure (Zhu et al 2003; Ajikumar et al, 2006).
 Moreover, when spotting entire proteomes derived from cells, uniform and equivalent covalent linking of heterogeneous species cannot be practically achieved.

 In actual practice, the weak (non-covalent) bonding of proteins to nitrocellulose is not reversible under normal spotting and assay conditions used in microarray applications (Stillman et al, 2000; Oh et al, 2006).
-Thus, the actual advantages of weak bonding in terms of preserving protein activity is not challenged by the potential disadvantages.
-The one exception is small peptide binding; to nitrocellulose which is not quantitative.
-However, that limitation can be overcome simply by UV cross-linking under conditions which does not affect protein function (link to our poster).
+Thus, the actual advantages of weak bonding in terms of preserving protein activity are not challenged by the potential disadvantages.
+The one exception is small peptide binding to nitrocellulose which is not quantitative.
+However, that limitation can be overcome simply by UV cross-linking under conditions that do not affect protein function.

 Increased surface area for binding translates into increased binding capacity in microarray spots.
-Difference in binding capacity is related to pore size, pore structure, pore density and film thickness.
+The difference in binding capacity is related to pore size, pore structure, pore density, and film thickness.
 ONCYTE® products use these differences to generate Films that bind at least an order of magnitude more protein than non-porous materials (Renault et al, 2007).